Last Updated: March 2026

 If my ESTA is denied, will it affect my ETIAS application?

 Not directly.
 ETIAS and ESTA don’t share databases.
 However, both systems ask about previous travel authorization denials.
-If you answer honestly about a prior ESTA denial, the ETIAS system may flag your application for manual review — but a US denial doesn’t automatically disqualify you from European travel.
+A US denial doesn’t automatically disqualify you from European travel, but it may flag your ETIAS application for manual review.

 Is ETIAS replacing ESTA?